awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-hierarchies.md

 `/prod/MyApp/database/my-password`

-You are not required to specify a parameter hierarchy\.
+You aren't required to specify a parameter hierarchy\.
 You can create parameters at level one\.
 These are called root parameters\.
-For backward compatibility, all parameters created in AWS Systems Manager Parameter Store \(Parameter Store\) before hierarchies were released are root parameters\.
+For backward compatibility, all parameters created in Parameter Store before hierarchies were released are root parameters\.
 The systems treats both of the following parameters as root parameters\.

 `/parameter-name`